 Protect your shins and focus on crushing PRs with a breakdown of the best socks for deadlifting.

-Deadlifts socks are a way to protect your shins from getting scraped up and down by the diamond-shaped knurling on the barbell.
-Having legs that look like you got dragged nine blocks behind a car isn’t a great look.
+Rocking a pair of deadlifts socks means protecting your shins from getting scraped up and down by the diamond-shaped knurling on the barbell.
+Having legs that look like you got dragged nine blocks behind a car isn’t a great look and can interrupt an otherwise solid lift.

-In this guide we are going to take a look at the best deadlift socks for protecting your shins.
+In this guide, we will look at the best deadlift socks for protecting your shins.

 Whether you are a grizzled vet in the gym or a newbie just lifting off on their strength training journey, deadlift socks are an awesome (and stylish!) way to keep your shins intact while crushing PR’s on the deadlifting platform.